JohnLambe/JLCSUtils/JLCSUtils/MvpFramework/WinForms/!ReadME.txt

+﻿
-﻿This namespace (including sub-namespaces) is the only place in this assembly that can reference WinForms.
+This namespace (including sub-namespaces) is the only place in this assembly that can reference WinForms.
 It contains WinForms implementations of the framework abstractions.